Insect Resistance Management : biology, economics, and prediction [eBook]

 Neither pest management nor resistance management can occur with only an understanding of pest biology.
 For years, entomologists have understood, with their use of economic thresholds, that at least a minimal use of economics was necessary for proper integrated pest management.
 IRM is even more complicated and dependent on understanding and using socioeconomic factors.
 The new edition of Insect Resistance Management addresses these issues and much more.
 This revision also contains more information about IRM outside North America, and a modeling chapter contains a large new section on uncertainty analysis, a subject recently emphasized by the U.S. Environmental Protection Agency.
 Provides insights from the history of insect resistance management (IRM) to the latest science.
 Includes contributions from experts on ecological aspects of IRM, molecular and population genetics, economics, and IRM social issues.
 Offers biochemistry and molecular genetics of insecticides presented with an emphasis on recent research.
 Encourages scientists and stakeholders to implement and coordinate strategies based on local social conditions.

-This is an eBook available through the Library's EBSCOhost databases.
-You can access it here, by clicking on the "EBSCOhost - Full text online Connect to ebook" found in the middle of the book's details.
+This is aneBookavailable through the Library's EBSCOhost databases.
+You can access it by clicking on the "EBSCOhost - Full text online Connect to ebook" found in the middle of the book's details.

-Ask your Librarian to assist you with downloading the eBook, or simply go to the Library's Online Research Guide to view the eBook downloading instructions.
+Ask your Librarian to assist you with downloading the eBook, or simply go to the 'Help' section of our website and view the eBook search video tutorial.